 Secondary Education (SED) (7-12).
 In order to integrate teacher education preparation with the secondary education requirement for an academic specialization, the College of Education maintains connections with academic departments across the university.
 Each program semester requires an internship in the schools, and some courses are taught in the field.
 Graduates are eligible for secondary certification in grades 7-12 in one of 18 academic specializations, and have the option of adding a middle school endorsement.
-In addition to these 18 SED programs, three additional specializations are available through the College of Fine Arts, including Music Education (choral-general or instrumental music), Art Education, and Dance Education.
-Fine Arts and physical education majors receive a K-12 endorsement.
+In addition to these 18 SED programs, three additional specializations are available through the Herberger College of Fine Arts, including Music Education (choral-general or instrumental music).
+Art Education, and Dance Education, Fine Arts and physical education majors receive a K-12 endorsement.
 Students with a major in Secondary Education have two academic advisors: one in the college and department of the academic specialization and one in the Office of Student Services in the College of Education.
+For course requirements, see "Course Requirements," page 198.

 Special Education (SPE).
-The SPE leads to certification in K-12 special education for children with learning disabilities, mild mental retardation, or emotional/behavioral disorders.
-This program provides preparation in each of the three disability areas; however, the student only qualifies for a certificate in one area, which is determined by the area of student teaching placement.
+The SPE program leads to the B.A.E. degree in Special Education and to certification in K-12 special education for children with learning disabilities, mild mental retardation, or emotional/behavioral disorders.
+This program provides preparation in each of the three disability areas; however, the student only qualifies for a teaching certificate in one area, which is determined by the area of student teaching placement.
 A school internship is required for each semester.
+For course requirements, see "Course Requirements," page 199.